Speed Art Museum

 The entity of Mrs. Hattie Speed is most active all over the museum…

 During the evening hours, when the museum is closed, she keeps herself very busy indeed, managing in her own way.

 Some evenings, her apparition in a white dress has been seen floating down the galleries, looking at the art on display.

 Her cloudy mass has been picked up by camera monitors.

 A security guard fell asleep at his station outside the Native American Gallery in the basement.
 He awoke suddenly to see the entity of a woman in a white dress, looking at him with concern.

 Two security guards went down to the basement to the Native American Gallery.
 They were greeted by a friendly entity, Harriet, dressed in a white dress, probably pleased to see them making their rounds.

-While the aroma of her well known rose water has been detected all over the building, it is most often detected in The Kentucky Room Gallery, a favorite room of this entity, where her personality perks come through after the museum closes.
+While the aroma of her well-known rosewater has been detected all over the building, it is most often present in The Kentucky Room Gallery, a favorite room of this entity, where her personality perks come through after the museum closes.

 A docent was working in the Kentucky room, and watched a weird moving cloud-like entity with a golden orb, shimmering its way through the room, eventually disappearing.

 The label which was glued on the wall identifying the Cora Coffin portrait kept peeling off the wall by itself.